-- ♦ Based on the table with the average monthly values, there appears to be an emerging dry season downward trend for phosphorus loads. - Based on the table with the average monthly values, there appears to be an emerging dry season upward trend for TKN and total nitrogen loads. - Both nitrogen and phosphorus loads increase with flow during wet weather events.
+- Based on the table with the average monthly values, there appears to be an emerging dry season downward trend for phosphorus loads. - Based on the table with the average monthly values, there appears to be an emerging dry season upward trend for ammonia, TKN, and total nitrogen loads. - ♦ Both nitrogen and phosphorus loads increase with flow during wet weather events.
 However, the loads typically stay elevated after the flows decline back to typical values. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
-This would be expected since this plant does not nitrify. - Ortho-P values are routinely greater than TP values.
+This would be expected since this plant does not nitrify. - Ortho-P values are occasionally greater than TP values for the Section 13267 Letter data (pre-July 2014) based on the composite sampling issue and use of dissolved reactive phosphorus as discussed in the main report body.
 For such instances, ortho-P values were set equal to TP for the plots.
-The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations range from 1.0 to 4.7 mg P/L, This suggests occasional P removal as typical effluent TP concentrations are 4 to 6 mg P/L. The removal mechanism is thought to be the anaerobic selector in the activated sludge process.
+The reported ortho-P values were, however, used for the data table.
+Since the Regional Watershed Permit sampling began (July, 2014), the ortho-P values has not exceeded the TP value. - Total phosphorus concentrations range from 0.8 to 4.7 mg P/L, This suggests occasional P removal as typical effluent TP concentrations are 4 to 6 mg P/L. The removal mechanism is thought to be the anaerobic selector in the activated sludge process.